Good Grief Cook

 Home from Afghanistan proud moment

-Now back to chocolate.
-About 2 weeks after William died I received a call from America's Test Kitchen informing me that my recipe for Grated Bread Chocolate Cake had been chosen as the grand prize winner of their recipe contest.
-This contest was about celebrating lost family recipes and bringing them back to life.
-Only wish we could do it with people, too.
+Now, back to chocolate.
+About two weeks after William died, America's Test Kitchen called to tell me my Grated Bread Chocolate Cake won the grand prize in their recipe contest.
+The contest celebrated bringing lost family recipes back to life.
+I only wish we could do the same for people.

 Grated bread and chocolate cake slice.